Published April 23, 2025 | Updated May 22, 2026

 Located at 3708 Farnam Street, his 27-room mansion was designed by Omaha architects George Fisher and Harry Lawrie in the Jacobethan Revival style.
-Constructed at a cost of $16,000, the two-and-half story mansion sits over a raised basement.
+Constructed at a cost of $16,000, the two-and-a-half-story mansion sits over a raised basement.

-It was constructed of beige stone with decorative limestone and features a red tile roof, steep gables, rectangular windows with stone mullions and transoms.
-His love of brewing can be found inside and out as ingredients including barley, hops and corn appear in the design of the limestone panels on the exterior of the home while a three-level stained glass window contains a hops motif.
-Another notable feature is the family crest above two windows.
+The mansion, with a family crest above two windows, was constructed of beige stone with decorative limestone and featured a red tile roof, steep gables, rectangular windows with stone mullions and transoms.
+Storz’s love of brewing was on full display inside and outside the building.
+Ingredients such as barley, hops, and corn appear in the design of the limestone panels on the outside of the home, and a three-level stained glass window contained a hops motif.
+It was those ingredients that led to his success and allowed him to build one of the city’s finest residences.

-The interior included hand carved oak woodwork and a sunroom covered with a stained-glass dome.
-Gottlieb himself designed the room and based it on the dining room of the Bremen cruise liner that his family had taken to Europe.
+Inside were hand-carved oak woodwork and a sunroom covered with a stained-glass dome.
+Gottlieb designed the room himself and based it on the dining room of the Bremen cruise liner that he and his family had taken to Europe.
 Both the living and dining rooms have distinctive mosaic fireplaces.
-It also had a baby grand piano, Austrian brass and copper chandeliers in the grand foyer and Tiffany stained glass windows throughout the house.
+It was further appointed with a baby grand piano, Austrian brass and copper chandeliers in the grand foyer, and Tiffany stained glass windows throughout.

-The side yard once held a gazebo which grandson Art claimed to have been a part of the 1898 Trans-Mississippi and International Exposition.
-Local historians, however, said it was a part of the Greater American Exposition the following year.
-The gazebo completely rebuilt now calls Lauritzen Gardens its home.
+The mansion, which also featured a music room and a two-level matching carriage house, had a side yard that once held a gazebo that grandson Art Storz claimed was part of the 1898 Trans-Mississippi and International Exposition.
+Local historians, however, disputed the assertion and said that more than likely it was part of the Greater American Exposition the following year.
+Since then, the gazebo has been completely rebuilt and now sits at Lauritzen Gardens.

-Grandson Art, the self described black sheep of the family ended up being its longest resident.
-Art was a pilot himself serving in both World War II and the Korean War.
-To show off his flying prowess, he once buzzed the Blackstone Hotel in a B-17.
-After his service he worked in advertising for Storz but his antics kept him from taking over the company.
+It was grandson Art, the self-described black sheep of the family, who ended up as its longest resident.
+Art was also a pilot, serving in both World War II and the Korean War.
+In a display of his flying prowess, he buzzed the Blackstone Hotel in a B-17.
+After his service, he worked in advertising for Storz, but his antics kept him from taking over the company.

 Art moved into the mansion in the 1950s to care for his elderly parents.
-After they passed away in 1981, the house was to be divided among the three siblings and sold with its contents.
-While they had discussed turning the mansion into apartments or offices, Art refused to leave and renounced his share of the inheritance.
-He also formed the Storz Preservation Foundation to assist in turning the home into a museum.
+After they passed away in 1981, it was to be split among the three siblings and sold along with its contents.
+Initial discussions centered around converting the mansion to apartments or even offices.
+Art refused to leave and renounced his share of the inheritance in order to obtain ownership of the home that his grandparents built.
+At that point, he formed the Storz Preservation Foundation to help turn it into a museum.

-He struggled to pay the taxes and utilities and rented it for weddings and other events.
-Things looked bleak after local historical societies refused to buy it due to the cost to maintain.
-The house was nearly turned into an upscale restaurant in 1989 before a family friend purchased it and paid the back taxes so that Art could remain there and operate the museum.
+Struggling to pay the taxes and utilities, Art began to rent it for weddings and other events.
+That still didn’t provide enough income to remain afloat, so he offered to sell it to local historical societies.
+They ultimately refused to buy it due to the cost to maintain it.
+In 1989, there was an attempt to turn it into an upscale restaurant before a family friend purchased it and paid the back taxes so that Art could remain there and continue to operate the museum.

-The purchaser was Las Vegas casino owner Michael Gaughan who had had once worked for Art at Storz years earlier.
+The purchaser was Las Vegas casino magnate Michael Gaughan, born in Omaha in 1943.
+He later built and owned several casinos including Barbary Coast, Gold Coast, Suncoast, The Orleans, and South Point.
+Years earlier, he had worked for Art at Storz.
 He had no plans for the mansion other than to let Art live there in peace.
-Art did just that until 2002 at which point he fell and broke his hip and tailbone.
-After that he moved out before passing away in 2009.
+Art did just that until 2002, at which point he fell and broke his hip and tailbone.
+After that, he moved out before passing away in 2009.

-As its owner, Michael donated the mansion to Creighton University which sold it in 2007 for $475,000.
-The owners were selected due to their desire to use it as a single family residence and because they had experience with renovating old houses.
-They performed much needed repairs at great expense.
+Gaughan donated the mansion to Creighton University, which sold it in 2007 for $475,000.
+The new owners were selected because they wanted it as a single-family residence and had experience renovating old houses.
+They spared no expense when they completed the renovation of Art’s beloved home.

-The mansion that brewing magnate Gottlieb Storz built more than 120 years ago was referred to as a “Omaha’s grand survivor… a one of a kind Nebraska mansion” by American Preservation magazine in a 1979 cover story.
-It was added to the National Register of Historic Places in 1974 and designated an Omaha Landmark in 1997.
+The mansion that brewing magnate Gottlieb Storz built more than 120 years ago and that Art cared so much for was referred to as “Omaha’s grand survivor… a one-of-a-kind Nebraska mansion” by American Preservation magazine in a 1979 cover story.
+It was added to the National Register of Historic Places in 1974 and designated an Omaha Landmark in 1982.

 Today the Storz Mansion is the last Gold Coast mansion that still stands along Farnam Street.
 Its presence remains even as the popular Blackstone neighborhood changes all around it.